 ART SECTION: 8/10 [The Horobi is everywhere…]

-General Artwork 2/2: Studio Madhouse delivers beauty once again… In the form of dread.
+Studio Madhouse delivers beauty once again… In the form of dread.
 Hell, it is so stylized that it feels more like modern art than anime backgrounds.
 An endless wasteland with water and flowerbeds being contrasts.
 Initially, it felt like Fist of the North Star but eventually it is very artistic and conveys feelings of fear and unrest much easier.

-Character Figures 2/2: Well, they look as if they jumped out of a 70’s series (weird hairdo, huge eyes, simple body lining).
+Character Figures look as if they jumped out of a 70’s series (weird hairdo, huge eyes, simple body lining).
 This is positive in two ways since it does make them to easily stand out from the norm of recent series and even makes them appealing to retro-lovers.
 They have a cute-looking design that makes a huge contrast with the bleakness in the story.
 It is an effect that increases the emotional impact on you by many-fold.
 It is a neat trick; even the ridiculous Elfen Lied cast felt dramatic because of the kawai way the girls were drawn.

-Backgrounds/ Animation/ Visual Effects 4/6: As for the rest of the sub-sections, they are more or less good.
 The lack of real detail and the repetitive wastelands may tire at times, but the contrast of water and flowers, along with flare and overexposed film effects really break the monotony and bring you back up into watching.
 The motion in frames is generally good, although it does have its share of huge static pictures.

 SOUND SECTION: 8/10 [And now I will explain everything…]

-Voice Acting 2/3: Very good in all; there are no too ridiculous pinches in the series.
+Voice Acting is good; there are no too ridiculous pinches in the series.
 Most of the characters do sound immature and silly like spoiled kids every now and then, but this is done purely in order to point their unawareness during their quest for salvation in a dying world.
 Plus, it made their youthful way of talking to provide an antithesis with the grim atmosphere and thus increase the emotional impact on the viewer’s ears.
 What does ruin this fondness are the loooong monologues.
 Everyone talks for several minutes and anything else he/she does seems to have no effect on the story.
 So, it is a series of monologues and immature-sounding characters listening quietly and then questioning the talker.
 It does become tiresome at times, as some things are better to be shown instead of just being told.

-Music Themes 3/4: Ok, nice to hear.
+Music Themes are nice to hear.
 The opening and ending songs are elegiac to the point of a hate/love relationship but in no case you will not notice them.
 They convey the feeling they aim to convey, so they are successful.
 No out of place pop songs.
 Still, they are not songs I will ever hum when I feel bored…

-Sound Effects 3/3: Ok, the sound of rusty metal crumbling in the wind will scar you for good.
+The sound of rusty metal crumbling in the wind will scar you for good.
 All the sounds in the series aim to make you feel dread and unrest.
 And boy, they succeed with flying colors.
 Water drops on pools, walking on rubble, fabrics flapping on the scorching wind… You name it.
 They sure made me turn the lights on.

 STORY SECTION: 6/10 [The meaning of life, defined by the sight of surrounding death]

-Premise / Complexity 4/4: Ah, in the piles of trash we are given every year, and with crapish series like Sky Girls gaining more room every day, this one truly is a jewel in the midst of a trash yard.
+In the piles of trash we are given every year, and with crapish series like Sky Girls gaining more room every day, this one truly is a jewel in the midst of a trash yard.
 Metaphorically, the hero in the story is the only creature not rotting away like everyone else, so in a way it really makes a parallel.

 In the story, the world is overrun by robots but is dying from a decease that slowly rusts robots.
 The protagonist, Casshan, wakes up with amnesia and is told that everything is his fault, as he killed the source of all life, Luna.
 Now, everyone wants to kill him, as there is a rumor, which states that the one who devours him will be cured from the decease, and gain eternal life.
 So, Casshan begins a journey of self-acknowledgement, in order to escape his pursuers and find the missing parts in his memory.
 Wherever he is going, he encounters death and decay, people who have gotten insane because of the inevitable death or have accepted their doom and await their end.